octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 You would also face the community, which can detect the attack and adapt.

 ## What have we learned so far?
 In this chapter, we described the pillars of the Bitcoin protocol, and how they articulate around the Nakamoto Consensus.
-You understand that the Nakamoto Consensus integrates the Proof-of-Work consensus algorithm, and a form of *social* consensus based on simple Economy principles and the MAD propertie.
+You understand that the Nakamoto Consensus integrates the Proof-of-Work consensus algorithm, and a form of *social* consensus based on simple Economy principles and the MAD property.

 In the next chapter, we'll dig into the the Proof-of-Work consensus to understand how it actually works.